 With PromoRepublic, it becomes a little easier to post content that goes viral.
 This is thanks to its incredible features that allow you to find trends, historical dates, celebrity events, and sporting events.

 Then there are ready-made templates available you can use to create engaging posts outfitted with the visuals, mechanics, and text.
 You can search for templates for various industries so it better suits your brand and audience.

 Some of the industries included are retail, travel, food & restaurant, health & beauty, education, and business.

 Then it comes with several integrations with tools like Hootsuite, Yext, and HubSpot.

 The available services are priced at $9/mo for smart posting, $49/mo for social monitoring, and $49/mo for intelligent ads.

 So which of these platforms appeal the most to you?
 To pinpoint the best solution, you have to consider the features and tools it comes with.

 Think of how you’ll manage your social media marketing to identify which of the features are actually necessary.
 Then reduce your list by looking at the prices, your team size, and the number of profiles you’ll be managing.

 Once you find the right tool for your business, come back and let us know in the comments how well it’s working for your social media marketing!

-Tags: Agora Pulse, Buffer, HootSuite, kontentino, Planable, PromoRepublic, Sendible, Social Media Management, Social Media Management Platforms, SocialPilot
+Tags: Agora Pulse, Buffer, HootSuite, kontentino, Planable, PromoRepublic, Sendible, Social Media Management, Social Media Management Platforms, social media monitoring, SocialPilot